netlinklive/seatv/README.md

-How to run
+#How to run
-    Install Docker
+    Install Docker /n
     docker-compose build
     docker-compose up
     Open OBS and in settings set the server to rtmp://localhost:1935/live and the stream key to abdi?key=supersecret